 (This was the primary conclusion reached by a team of 33 scientists who were permitted special access to examine the cloth and performed the most extensive study of the artifact.)

 - No one has been able to explain how the image could have formed by natural causes, nor has anyone been able to fully replicate it!

 - Why, if a forgery, is the image a negative?
 Why would a medieval forger produce such an image when neither he nor any of his contemporaries could have seen the positive details?
 Those striking details were first made visible with the work of a photographer in the year 1898.

 - How could a medieval ‘artist’ make or take a photo negative when photography was not introduced to the world until 500 years later in 1839?

-- The infamous C-14 experiment in 1988 that dated the cloth from 1260-1390 AD has been professionally discredited by no less than a half-dozen published papers in peer-reviewed journals.
+- The infamous C-14 experiment in 1988 that dated the cloth from 1260-1390 AD has been discredited by more than a dozen peer-reviewed papers published in professional journals in recent years.

-- The inexplicable characteristics of the image, along with the amazing facts presented above, when taken together, causes me to conclude that, next to love (John 13:35), the Shroud of Turin (with its miraculous image) is the greatest apologetic (i.e., defense) believers have for the truthfulness of the Christian Faith!
-Personally, I know atheists who have come to faith due largely to the evidence of the Shroud's testimony (cf. 1 John 5:8-9).
+- The inexplicable characteristics of the image, along with the amazing facts presented above, when taken together, causes me to conclude that, next to love (cf. John 13:35) and the transforming power of the Holy Spirit working in the lives of believers (cf. 1 John 10.5a; 2 Cor 3.2-3, 12-18; Gal 5.22-24), the Shroud of Turin (with its miraculous image) is the greatest apologetic (i.e., defense) believers have for the truthfulness of the Christian Faith!
+Personally, I know agnostics and even atheists who have come to faith due largely to the evidence of the Shroud's testimony (cf. 1 John 5:8-9).
 What is your conclusion about this amazing image, dear reader?